Georgia Babladelis: Professional accolades

 In 1992, Babladelis was recognized as one of the "100 Outstanding Women in Psychology" during the American Psychological Association's centennial celebration.
 She will also be remembered as one of the founders and editors of the Psychology of Women Quarterly and the work published in the journal over the years.

 Personal life

 Babladelis had a passion for animals.
 This led her to research gorilla interaction and communication.
-In this research, Babladelis found that gorillas have the desire to be in family settings.
+In this research, she found that gorillas have the desire to be in family settings.

 International travel and continued activism

 Babladelis enjoyed international travel, a passion she combined with her work promoting women's rights.
 She was interested in many different cultures.
-Babladelis served as the U.S. Director of Research for the UNESCO in the early 1980s.
-In this role, Babladelis combined her professional interest in promoting women's rights with her ability to learn about other countries and cultures.
+She served as the U.S. Director of Research for the UNESCO in the early 1980s.
+In this role, she combined her professional interest in promoting women's rights with her ability to learn about other countries and cultures.